Alabama bass fishing can be red hot in January, so prepare for a cold boat ride!

 Finding the fish is the first and most important step to catching a good mess of bass, and Captain Lee knows some reliable cold weather lakes for anglers to think about when planning a January trip.

 “Cold water bass can be found all along the Coosa River (Lake Weiss) on deep docks close to river channels and lay-downs on the main river,” he says.
 “On Guntersville, key things to look for are bridge pylons off the major creeks.
-These are excellent places for largemouth bass in winter.
+These are excellent places for largemouth bass to winter.

 Captain Lee continues.
 “My favorite lake during winter is Lake Guntersville, whether it is bitter cold days with deep creek channel fishing or sunny days fishing a jerkbait— Guntersville is the place to be.
 On the upper end, you can put in at Mud Creek or B.B.
 Comer Bridge.
 On the south end, you can put in at Brown’s Creek or Guntersville State Park.”